Connecticut Medical Malpractice Attorneys Helping Patients Injured Due to the Administration, Prescription, or Dispensing of Improper Medication

-Berkowitz and Hanna LLC: Providing a Thorough and Honest Evaluation of your Case
+Providing a Thorough and Honest Evaluation of your Case

 In order to initiate a medical malpractice case, such as one alleging an improper medication error, Connecticut law mandates that the injured party’s attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.

-Berkowitz and Hanna LLC medical malpractice legal team has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and injury causation.
+Our knowledgeable medical malpractice legal team has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and injury causation.

 Our goal is to identify all legal theories that may apply to your specific circumstances, so that if at all possible, we can help you recover compensation for your injuries.